How To Build A Pedalboard In 13 Steps

-This will totally depend on the types of gigs you play will decide the kind of pedalboard you’ll build.
-For example, if you’re doing session work then you’ll want to build a pedalboard which is flexible, easily changeable and can be integrated with different systems with effortlessly.
+The types of gigs you play will decide the kind of pedalboard you’ll build.
+For example, if you’re doing session work, you’ll want a pedalboard that’s flexible, easily changeable, and can be integrated with different systems effortlessly.

-Or you’ll want to find a way to build two boards.
-A control board, which doesn’t matter if it gets damaged as it’s just a bank of footswitches to operate the pedals on the second board.
-You’ll store the board with the actual pedals on, which is stored behind the amps – in a relatively safe location!
+Another option is to build two pedalboards.
+The first is a control board, which doesn’t matter if it gets damaged as it’s just a bank of footswitches to operate the pedals on the second board.
+You’ll store the board with the actual pedals on behind the amps – in a relatively safe location!

-This might sound stupid.
-However, if you’re like me you probably collect guitar effects pedals!
+If you’re like me, you probably collect guitar effects pedals!
 My current total is around 30, down from 50 a few years ago.
-Yes. it’s a lot!
-I didn’t start off trying to collect them, it just happened!
-Well that my excuse and I’m sticking to it!
+Yes, it’s a lot!
+I didn’t start off trying to collect them.
+It just happened!
+Well, that’s my excuse and I’m sticking to it!

-Anyway, when I’m starting to build a new board, I’ll think about what I’m going to be using it for.
-What tones I’m after, whether I need it to be flexible both in terms of sounds and in terms of being able to add in another FX pedal or use in conjunction with an existing setup.
+Anyway, when I’m starting to build a new board, I’ll think about what I’m going to be using it for, what tones I need, and how flexible it should be.
+Do I need to access a wide range of guitar tones?
+Should it be easy to add another FX pedal?
+Can it use in conjunction with an existing setup?

-I’ll also think about the guitars and amps I’ll be using the pedal board with.
-If it’s for Jams, I’m will probably choose pedals that are natural sounding and work well with a load of different amps.
-So, overdrive pedals with a big mid hump need not apply!
+I’ll also think about the guitars and amps I’ll be using with the pedalboard.
+If it’s for Jams, I will probably choose pedals that are natural sounding and work well with a load of different amps.
+So, overdrive pedals with a big mid-hump need not apply!

-Again I’m really thinking about this, so I’ll hopefully avoid a lot of the problems that I could have later.
-I’ll grab a few pedals and do a shoot-out to find the group of fx pedals that really work the best together.
+Again, I’m really thinking about this, so hopefully, I’ll avoid many problems that might occur later.
+I’ll grab a few pedals and do a shoot-out to find the group of fx pedals that work the best together.